|

 Only the Brave

-One of a kind part of a social revolution a blond with brains and buns not a son, but a daughter a rebel a Hellion a Lesbian a Leader a maker of men
+One of a kind part of a social revolution a blond with brains and buns not a son, but a daughter a rebel a Hellion a Lesbian a Leader a maker of men the new breed

-the new breed leading us into a brave new world.
+leading us into a brave new world.

 Golfer

-A golfer In heart and soul All he wanted Was to get the ball In the hole
+A golfer In heart and soul All he wanted Was to get the ball In the hole In the fewest strokes

-In the fewest strokes But, life is not so simple Lots of sleezy folks Stand in the way Of perfection So, some give up the grand scheme And still rise above the mediocre
+But, life is not so simple Lots of sleezy folks Stand in the way Of perfection So, some give up the grand scheme And still rise above the mediocre Dregs to live a decent sort of dream.

 Follow the Fold

-Earnest, willing To please At ease with Strangers, Yet, a stranger To himself Mom & Dad
+Earnest, willing To please At ease with Strangers, Yet, a stranger To himself Mom & Dad Still in charge Unconscious Of the lad

-Still in charge Unconscious Of the lad Making him secretly Mad An intellectual But, sexually charged This vixen, this new age Goddess with a brain may lead him
+Making him secretly Mad An intellectual But, sexually charged This vixen, this new age Goddess with a brain may lead him To the promised land.

 Alley Cat

-Her hair fell Just right Framing an angel Face That belied Her street smarts Maybe her heart
+Her hair fell Just right Framing an angel Face That belied Her street smarts Maybe her heart Had been broken Maybe not But, it took a lot For her To trust a man

 All

-And all Is what we all Want To be upon a stage Or in a film All eyes upon us An imaginary public Always present Watching every minute Every subtle move
+Kate Hepburn said “I want it all.”
+And all Is what we all Want To be upon a stage Or in a film All eyes upon us

-Every flush of the toilet Or casual brush back Of a lock of tinted hair To have the gift The short shrift Of being doomed To be an artist.
+An imaginary public Always present Watching every minute Every subtle move Every flush of the toilet Or casual brush back Of a lock of tinted hair To have the gift The short shrift

 More than Mundane

-This is a gentleman Of the old school Following every moral rule His knuckles early broken By a measurement tool His stern father Beyond reproach His mother
+This is a gentleman Of the old school Following every moral rule His knuckles early broken

-Sanctified by God His life proscribed Not by poets But, by those Who favored Protective boundaries Placed around Every errant behavior His only savior
+By a measurement tool His stern father Beyond reproach His mother Sanctified by God His life proscribed Not by poets But, by those Who favored Protective boundaries

-A rebellious streak That banged against The meek and unpretentious A bossy noise Most bothersome But, transparent For this was a man Who only wanted love
+Placed around Every errant behavior His only savior A rebellious streak That banged against The meek and unpretentious A bossy noise Most bothersome But, transparent

-The touch of a woman’s hand And a simple life Just a cut Above the ordinary.
+For this was a man Who only wanted love The touch of a woman’s hand And a simple life Just a cut Above the ordinary.

 Not to be Rebuked

-Buzz cut And brutal A feudal lord’s Attitude
+Buzz cut And brutal

-Towards keeping The plebeians in place His face a hammer To nail down Anything sticking up Abrupt, bizarre Best dealt with from afar He likes to get in your face
+A feudal lord’s Attitude Towards keeping The plebeians in place His face a hammer To nail down Anything sticking up Abrupt, bizarre Best dealt with from afar

-His only saving grace The camouflage of his helping profession.
+He likes to get in your face His only saving grace The camouflage of his helping profession.

 Beauty Queen